National Social Life, Health, and Aging Project (NSHAP): Round 2 and Partner Data Collection, [United States], 2010-2011 (ICPSR 34921)

 Linda J. Waite, University of Chicago.
-Department of Sociology; Kathleen A. Cagney, University of Chicago.
-Department of Sociology, and Department of Health Studies; William Dale, University of Chicago.
-Department of Medicine.
-Section of Geriatrics and Palliative Medicine; Elbert Huang, University of Chicago.
+Department of Sociology; Kathleen A. Cagney, University of Michigan.
+Department of Sociology.
+Institute for Social Research; William Dale, City of Hope National Medical Center (U.S.).
+Center for Cancer and Aging.
+Department of Supportive Care Medicine; Elbert S. Huang, University of Chicago.
 Department of Medicine; Edward O. Laumann, University of Chicago.
 Department of Sociology; Martha K. McClintock, University of Chicago.
-Department of Psychology, and Department of Comparative Human Development; Colm A. O'Muircheartaigh, Irving B. Harris Graduate School of Public Policy Studies; L. Phillip Schumm, University of Chicago.
+Department of Psychology, and Department of Comparative Human Development; Colm A. O'Muircheartaigh, University of Chicago.
+Irving B. Harris Graduate School of Public Policy Studies; L. Phillip Schumm, University of Chicago.
 Department of Health Studies; Benjamin Cornwell, Cornell University.
 Department of Sociology

 Alternate Title View help for Alternate Title